“What do I do on these hot and humid days? How do I avoid heat stroke?”

 If you have any of the following symptoms go to the hospital or call 9-1-1 – these symptoms include skin that feels hot and dry, but not sweaty, confusion or loss of consciousness, throbbing headache, frequent vomiting, shortness of breath or trouble breathing.
 It is so important to get treatment.
 Heat stroke can be deadly.

 Here are a few general tips to follow to avoid getting heat stroke:

 1) Make sure that you don’t overexert yourself.

 2) Drink a lot of water, even if you aren’t feeling thirsty.
 But avoid drinking caffeine and alcohol – those will speed up dehydration!

-3) Wear loose clothing light in color and fabric, as well as a hat and sunblock, and stay in the shade or indoors if possible.
+3) Wear loose clothing light in colour and fabric, as well as a hat and sunblock, and stay in the shade or indoors if possible.

 4) Open up your windows and use fans, or turn on the air conditioning.
 If you don’t have air conditioning, you can go to a public place that does, like a Cambridge Centre mall, or the Cambridge Library, or a movie theater.

-5) Be a good neighbor – check on the elderly and chronically ill persons regularly to make sure they’re bearing up under the heat.
+5) Be a good neighbour – check on the elderly and chronically ill persons regularly to make sure they’re bearing up under the heat.